itscoltonhicks/Linux-OS-Administration/README.md

 - [Lab #1: Navigating a Linux GUI](https://github.com/itscoltonhicks/Linux-OS-Administration/blob/main/README.md#lab-1-navigating-a-linux-gui)

 - [Lab #2: The File and Folder Structure of a Linux Operating System](https://github.com/itscoltonhicks/Linux-OS-Administration/blob/main/README.md#lab-2-the-file-and-folder-structure-of-a-linux-operating-system)

+- [Lab #3: Monitor Running Processes With a Linux GUI]
 # Introduction

 Cybersecurity is a subset of IT.